The Fifth Wave

 Our values

-As our name reveals, we are a feminist research institute, with a strong intellectual debt to the many feminist writers, activists and academics who have long enriched and questioned our ideas about care.
+As our name reveals, we are a feminist publication and community, with a strong intellectual debt to the many feminist writers, activists and academics who have long enriched and questioned our ideas about care.
 We are committed to advancing reproductive justice, acknowledging the vital role that Black and queer feminists in particular have played — and are still playing — in that fight.

 Care is not politically neutral — it is deeply marked by inequality of gender, race, and class.
 We aim to highlight this in our research, and shed light on the intersection of fairer care with environmental justice, LGBTQ+ rights, disability rights, racial justice, and more.